judithsanchez/bocaditos-espanol-experiments/README.md

 ### 🟡 Version 1

-This version only contains the basic logic of a memory matching game using React.
+This version contains the basic logic of a memory matching game using React.
 But what's cool is that it serves as a practice tool for Spanish/English.
 Each pair shares the same image, but one card has the text in Spanish and the other in English.

 - **🌱 Next version:** Include a wild card that will reveal a match.
 - **👾 Bugs:** None that I know of, but if you find one let me know!